reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot copy.md

 PARAMVALUE: $true | $false

-Follow the guidance in the link, using the settings from below: [Control notifications - OneDrive | Microsoft Docs](https://docs.microsoft.com/en-us/onedrive/turn-on-external-sharing-notifications#allow-or-block-notifications)
+Follow the guidance in the link, using the settings from below: [Control notifications - OneDrive | Microsoft Docs](https://docs.microsoft.com/en-us/onedrive/turn-on-external-sharing-notifications#allow-or-block-notifications?wt.mc_id=MVP_308367)

+From the UI

-SharePoint Admin Center > Settings > OneDrive Notifications Tick "Allow notifications"
+* SharePoint Admin Center > Settings > OneDrive Notifications

+* Tick "Allow notifications"

 ### NotifyOwnersWhenInvitationsAccepted

 When this parameter is set to $true and when an external user accepts an invitation to a resource in a user's OneDrive for Business, the OneDrive for Business owner is notified by e-mail.

 For additional information about how to configure notifications for external sharing, see Configure notifications for external sharing for OneDrive for Business.